-To conclude, N2O is continuing to accumulate in the atmosphere at an increasingly higher rate (very high of annual N2O emissions and improved our understanding of the spatio-temporal dynamics of N2O emissions, with soil rewetting and freeze-thaw cycles, which important determinants of total annual emission
+To conclude, N2O is continuing to accumulate in the atmosphere at an increasingly higher rate (very high confidence), driven primarily by increases in manure production and synthetic N fertiliser use from the mid-20th century onwards (high confidence).
+Findings since AR5 have constrained regional and global estimates of annual N2O emissions and improved our understanding of the spatio-temporal dynamics of N2O emissions, with soil rewetting and freeze-thaw cycles, which important determinants of total annual emission fluxes in some regions (medium confidence).